jamesedmonston/graphql-authentication/README.md

 ### Category restrictions

-Due to the fact that categories don't have an `author`, it isn't currently possible to restrict categories in the same way as entries and assets.
+Due to the fact that categories don't have an `author`, it isn't currently possible to restrict them in the same way as entries and assets.

 An alternative path would be to use entry sections as a replacement for categories, as this enables granular permission control.